 When cocaine addiction is the problem, where do you go for help?
 If you go to a medical-oriented drug rehab, they might try out some Topiramate on you.
 That’s a prescription drug that is being tried out for cocaine addiction.
 The only problem is that it makes cocaine withdrawal symptoms worse.
 Perhaps not the best plan.
 Or your doctor may want you to take aripiprazole to combat your cocaine addiction.
 Be sure you check the side effects of this drug before starting this course of treatment: diabetes, rapid weight gain, suicidal thoughts and high blood pressure.
 Take that option off the list too.

-Real recovery from cocaine addiction is found at a Narconon drug and alcohol rehabilitation center.
+Real recovery from cocaine addiction can be found at a Narconon drug and alcohol rehabilitation center.
 Real recovery means saving a person from the very real threat of heart damage that can result in emergency room visits or even death.
-It means saving a person from the threat of arrest or loss of career, family and future.
+It means saving a person from the threat of arrest or loss of career, family, and future.

-Every new arrival looking for cocaine help also begins to work with the Narconon staff to come out of the dazed condition commonly caused by drug abuse.
-Gentle orientation exercises, physical assists which are processes that help calm the body's reaction to drug withdrawal, escorted walks around the countryside—all these actions help the recovering cocaine addict realize that he or she has found a cocaine addiction recovery program that really works.
+Every new arrival also begins to work with the Narconon staff to come out of the dazed condition commonly caused by drug abuse.
+Gentle orientation exercises, techniques that help calm the body's reaction to drug withdrawal, escorted walks around the countryside—all these actions help the recovering cocaine addict realize that he or she has found a cocaine addiction recovery program that really works.

 Combining drugs can create a synergistic effect between the drugs, increasing some effect considered desirable.
 Or it may allay some undesirable effect of a primary drug, such as the crash after taking a stimulant.
 But some combinations also increase toxicity, for example, cocaine and alcohol together increase the toxic load on the heart above what the drugs would achieve without that interaction.
 The second or third drug may alleviate some side effect of the primary drug taken, as well.